PatrickJODonnell/SpaceXPipeline/README.md

     <ol>
         <li>Navigate to the Amazon S3 Buckets page and select 'Create Bucket'.</li>
         <li>Enter a bucket name and deselect 'Block all public access'.
 Leave all other settings the same.</li>
-        <li>A user role also needs to be set up to use this bucket.
+        <li>A user role also needs to be set up to use this Bucket.
 Navigate to AWS IAM, select 'users' and select 'create user'.
 Enter the user's name and the following permissions: </li>
         <ul>
             <li>AmazonS3FullAccess</li>
             <li>AmazonRDSFullDataAccess</li>